-If you elect to take the course, you agree to your details being checked by us against a national register to establish if you have completed a similar course within the last three years of this offence.
+If you choose to take the course, you agree that we can check your details being against a national register to establish if you have completed a similar course within the last three years of this offence.

 If you complete the course, your details relating to this course will remain on file for road safety research purposes for a further seven years from the date of the offence, after which any personal reference to you will be erased.

-Your details will not be released to any other parties except another Police Force if they are considering making an offer of a course in the future.
-YOUR PERSONAL DETAILS WILL NOT AT ANY TIME BE MADE AVAILABLE TO THE PUBLIC
+Your details will not be released to any other parties except another police force if they are considering making an offer of a course in the future.

 What to do Next

-Yes, I would like to attend a diversionary course as an alternative to prosecution.
+I would like to attend a course as an alternative to prosecution.

-No, I do not wish to attend a diversionary course as an alternative to prosecution
+No, I do not wish to attend a course as an alternative to prosecution.

-You may have time to accept the conditional offer of fixed penalty if you would like your matter dealt with outside the Magistrates’ Court; however if you would like the alleged offence to be considered by the Magistrates please elect a court hearing by writing to the Central Process Unit at the following address:
+You may have time to accept the conditional offer of a fixed penalty if you would like your matter dealt with outside the Magistrates’ Court.
+However, if you would like the alleged offence to be considered by the Magistrates please opt for a court hearing by writing to the Safer Roads Unit at the following address: